Installing and configuring document services

 - Add the user to the Replace a Process Level Token entry.

-Enable the PDF Generator service for non-administrators
+(Windows Only) Enable the PDF Generator service for non-administrators

 You can enable a non-administrator user to use the PDF Generator service.
 Normally, only users with administrative privileges can use the service: